zrgn/zrgn.github.io/index.md

 * Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

+Participants asked to stop any harassing behavior are expected to comply immediately.

 #### Thanks

 This code of conduct is adapted from the [Contributor Covenant](http://contributor-covenant.org/), version 1.4, available at http://contributor-covenant.org/version/1/4.